rnandakumar2001/smalldatabigdreams.github.io/README.md

 ### Transfer learning:
 We’ll further explore how we can fine-tune existing large models for small dataset classification tasks.
 - Changing all parameters of the model is probably unrealistic given our current devices.
-- Use LoRA to fine-tune the classification model.
 - Add layers on top of the pre-trained model and freeze other layers.
 - Use of Big Transfer model for image classification [1].